Robertson County, Tennessee: Political history

-Like many other rural southern counties, Robertson County has been historically a Democratic stronghold.
-Since the 2004 presidential election, however, the county (and the state as a whole) has sped rapidly toward the Republican Party.
-The last time Robertson County voted for a Democratic candidate in a statewide race was for Phil Bredesen in 2006, and the last time it voted for a Democratic candidate on a presidential level, was in 2000 when it voted for Democrat Al Gore.
+Since then, the county has voted reliably Republican in every presidential election, with Donald Trump surpassing 70% of the vote in 2016, and Democrats have not approached one-third of the county’s vote share since.
+The last time Robertson County voted for a Democratic candidate in a statewide race was for Phil Bredesen in 2006, and the last time it voted for a Democratic candidate on a presidential level, was in 2000 when it voted for Al Gore, a Tennessee native.